publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch31/m__us_usc_t29_s3001.md

         (7) Despite the success of the Federal-State partnership in providing access to assistive technology devices and assistive technology services, there is a continued need to provide information about the availability of assistive technology, advances in improving accessibility and functionality of assistive technology, and appropriate methods to secure and utilize assistive technology in order to maximize the independence and participation of individuals with disabilities in society.

         (8) The combination of significant recent changes in Federal policy (including changes to [section 794d of this title][/us/usc/t29/s794d], accessibility provisions of the Help America Vote Act of 2002 ([42 U.S.C.
-15301][/us/usc/t42/s15301] et seq.), and the amendments made to the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+15301][/us/usc/t42/s15301] et seq.) \[now [52 U.S.C.
+20901][/us/usc/t52/s20901] et seq.\], and the amendments made to the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
 6301][/us/usc/t20/s6301] et seq.) by the No Child Left Behind Act of 2001) and the rapid and unending evolution of technology require a Federal-State investment in State assistive technology systems to continue to ensure that individuals with disabilities reap the benefits of the technological revolution and participate fully in life in their communities.

     (b) __Purposes__